alprnaydn/DevOps-Techs/README.md

-# DevOPs-Techs-Setups
+# DevOPs-Techs
-I create setup files for DevOps technologies.
+I create setup and explanation files for DevOps technologies.